 What is Community Math at NVC?

-The Community Math project is a grant funded collaborative partnership between the University of Texas at San Antonio (UTSA) and Northwest Vista College (NVC) with the goal of building math proficiency to strengthen teacher education.
-Community Math aims to develop meaningful math content mastery for elementary school teachers and to develop meaningful math content mastery for parents of toddlers and elementary aged children (through pre-Algebra).
+The Community Math Project is a grant-funded collaborative partnership between the University of Texas at San Antonio (UTSA) and Northwest Vista College (NVC) with the goal of building math proficiency to strengthening teacher education.
+Community Math aims to develop meaningful math content mastery for elementary school teachers and to develop meaningful math content mastery for parents of toddlers and elementary-aged children (through pre-Algebra).

 Participants in Community Math include:

 - UTSA Undergraduates

 - Local community centers